astr0n8t/vyos-ansible/README.md

 An Ansible role to idempotently configure a VyOS 1.4 Appliance

 > [!CAUTION]
 > You can lock yourself out of your VyOS install with this role.
 It will provision exactly what you define.
-I recommend testing before using this on any production systems.
+I recommend testing and utilizing the dry-run tag before using this on any production systems.

 > [!TIP]
 > To see a good example of how I use this, please reference my custom [lab](https://github.com/lab-astr0rack-net/core): specifically [here](https://github.com/lab-astr0rack-net/core/blob/main/ansible/host_vars/vyos.yml)